sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-international-coreuserlocale.md

 # UserLocale

-`UserLocale` specifies the per-user settings used for formatting dates, times, currency, and numbers in a Windows® installation.
+`UserLocale` specifies the per-user settings used for formatting dates, times, currency, and numbers in a Windows installation.

 Users can change this value on a running Windows installation by using the **Administrative** pane in the **Region and Language** Control Panel.